 Diagnosing ride control complaints requires understanding the problem and coming up with a solution.
 Obvious problems like a broken spring or leaky shock absorber are relatively easy to diagnose and repair.
 But some ride control complaints may not be easy to identify.
-When did the problem first became noticeable?
+When did you first notice a poor ride, sloppy handling or suspension noise?
 Under what driving conditions do the symptoms occur?
-Has the vehicle ever been involved in an accident?
+Has your vehicle ever been involved in an accident?

-A test drive in a vehicle (if is not your own) is probably the best way to feel a ride control problem firsthand.
+A test drive is probably the best way to analyze a ride control problem.
 What some people may describe as a shimmy, vibration or bouncy ride may have nothing whatsoever to do with shock absorbers or struts.
 The real problem may be an out-of-balance wheel, bent rim or too much runout in a tire.

 It is also important to remember that the suspension and steering are interconnected systems.
 Problems with one can often affect the other.
 A weak shock absorber, for example, may do little to dampen bumps, allowing excessive feedback through the steering linkage to the driver.
 The vehicle may feel like it has a steering problem when in fact the real problem is poor ride control.
 Likewise, the steering may feel stiff and be slow to return, but the real problem may not be the steering but a bad upper bearing on the front struts.

-If you road test the vehicle, note the following during your drive:
+As you road test your vehicle, note the following during your drive:

-How does the vehicle ride on a rough road?
+How does it ride on a rough road?

 How does the suspension take tar strips and bumps?